-Unfortunately, even though bullying causes stress, and affects self-esteem and work performance, some employees who experience bullying have still been hesitant to report it, let alone take legal actions.
+Workplace bullying causes stress.
+It also affects the self-esteem and work performance of those targeted.
+Unfortunately, many employees who experience bullying still hesitate to report it or take legal action.

-The reasons behind their hesitation are often complex but may include the following:
+The reasons for hesitation are complex, but may include:

 - fear of retribution

-- fear of being seen as the “real” problem
+- fear of victim-blaming or being seen as the “real” problem

 - lack of confidence in the reporting system

-- lack of evidence that reports are acted on
+- little evidence that reports are acted on

 - lack of support from fellow employees